-Certain COVID-19 pandemic-related impacts were experienced by our businesses in the prior-year period, as discussed in greater detail below.
-The pandemic has changed the ways healthcare services are delivered due to budget constraints and staffing shortages, particularly shortages of nursing staff.
-Current healthcare delivery has transitioned more care from acute to non-acute settings and has increased focus on chronic disease management; this transition may place additional financial pressure on hospitals and the broader healthcare system.
+Additionally, the pandemic escalated challenges that existed for global healthcare systems prior to the pandemic, including budget constraints and staffing shortages, particularly shortages of nursing staff.
+Changes in the ways healthcare services are delivered, including the transition of more care from acute to non-acute settings and increased focus on chronic disease management, may place additional financial pressure on hospitals and the broader healthcare system.
 Healthcare institutions may take actions to mitigate any persistent pressures on their budgets and such actions could impact the future demand for our products and services.
-Additionally, a worsening of staffing shortages within healthcare systems may affect the prioritization of healthcare services, which could also impact the demand for certain of our products.
+Additionally, staffing shortages within healthcare systems may affect the prioritization of healthcare services, which could also impact the demand for certain of our products.

-Certain geopolitical conditions, including the conflict between Russia and Ukraine, have contributed to the macroeconomic conditions discussed above.
+Certain geopolitical conditions, including the conflict between Russia and Ukraine, have also contributed to the macroeconomic conditions discussed above.
 This conflict has not materially impacted our results of operations to date; however, the continuation of the Russia-Ukraine military conflict and/or an escalation of the conflict beyond its current scope may further weaken the global economy and could result in additional inflationary pressures and supply chain constraints, including the unavailability and cost of energy.

 We have been mitigating the impacts of the macroeconomic factors discussed above through various strategies which leverage our procurement, logistics and manufacturing capabilities.
-However, there can be no assurance that we will be able to effectively mitigate these pressures in future periods and an inability to offset these pressures through our strategies, at least in part, could adversely impact our results of operations.
+However, there can be no assurance that we will be able to effectively mitigate these pressures in future periods and an inability to offset these pressures, at least in part, through the strategies discussed above could adversely impact our results of operations.
 Due to the significant uncertainty that exists relative to the duration and overall impact of the macroeconomic factors discussed above, our future operating performance, particularly in the short-term, may be subject to volatility.
 The impacts of macroeconomic conditions on our business, results of operations, financial condition and cash flows are dependent on certain factors, including those discussed in Part I, Item 1A.
 Risk Factors of our 2022 Annual Report on Form 10-K (the "2022 Annual Report").